American Red Cross: Comair Flight 5191

 Following the crash of commuter aircraft Comair Flight 5191, the Bluegrass Area Chapter and ARC Critical Response Team (CRT) members were dispatched.
 This was the worst air disaster in the United States since American Airlines Flight 587.
 Family and Friends reception centers were established near the arrival and departure airports and in Cincinnati, site of the Comair headquarters.
 Local chapters in Georgia, Alabama, Kentucky and California provided health and mental health services to family and friends not present in Lexington.
 Volunteers also staffed the local Emergency Operations Center (EOC) in Lexington, Kentucky.

 2007 tornadoes

 Florida

 In response to the Central Florida Tornado of February 2007, ARC began a large scale disaster relief operation.
 At least seven shelters were opened.
 40,000 pre-packaged meals were sent by ARC, and across the nation, almost 400 American Red Cross volunteers were deployed to assist with local relief efforts.
 The organization deployed more than 30 Emergency Response Vehicles for community food and supply distribution.

 Kansas

-ARC immediately responded to the May 2007 Tornado Outbreak in central Kansas by setting up emergency shelters for displaced residents and started the distribution of food, water and relief supplies.
+ARC immediately responded to the May 2007 Tornado Outbreak in central Kansas by setting up emergency shelters for displaced residents and started the distribution of over 39,000 meals, water and relief supplies.